wavebreaker-lucas/esg_gp_be/data_management/README-checklist.md

 ## AI Report Generation

 The system provides AI-powered report generation that analyzes checklist responses across all three ESG dimensions (Environmental, Social, and Governance) and provides detailed insights and recommendations in a comprehensive report.
+The report content is returned in a structured JSON format, allowing for flexible presentation on the frontend.

 > **Note:** The system only supports combined ESG reports that include all three ESG dimensions (Environmental, Social, and Governance).
 Individual checklist reports are disabled to ensure comprehensive and balanced ESG assessment.